 Plutora Blog - IT Governance, Release Management

-CAB and Release Management: The ConnectionReading time 3 minutes
+Change Advisory Board (CAB) and Release Management: The ConnectionReading time 7 minutes

-Change Management vs. Release Management
+How Are Change and Release Management Distinct?

 A summary of the information includes but is not limited to: